Managing Project Finances

 - Forecasting – This involves predicting the project's future based on the performance to date.
 Completing forecasts periodically over the course of a project will help you to do this.
 Forecasts provide valuable information to help you deal proactively with variances.
 For example, a forecast can help you estimate that your project will be 10 percent over budget, so you can make plans accordingly.

-Estimate to complete – You can estimated the cost to complete the project based on what has been completed so far, compared with your budget at completion.
+Estimate to complete – You can estimate the cost to complete the project based on what has been completed so far, compared with your budget at completion.

 To calculate the estimate to complete (ETC), use either of these formulas (BAC means Budget At Completion and is equal to the Planned Value at completion): when current variances are seen as atypical and not expected to occur in the future use: